 Withdrawing a Lien

-If the Notice of Federal Tax Lien (NFTL) included on public record is causing you a problem, you can apply to have the notice withdrawn if you meet any of the criteria listed below.
-This means it’ll be removed from public record.
+If the Notice of Federal Tax Lien (NFTL) filed in the public record is causing you a problem, you can apply to have the notice withdrawn if you meet any of the criteria listed below.
+A withdrawal removes the public notice of the lien, but does not eliminate the underlying tax debt.
 Find out how to apply for a withdrawal of Federal Tax Lien.